dylan-james-smith/ImmediatePhotoRecorder/README.md

 - [x] Alert message when: user or password empty, user exists, password wrong.
 Jumps to error textField.
 - [x] keybord return (next, send) advances field and signs in
 - [x] add font and title
+- [ ] login progress spinner
+- [ ] image loading progress spinner
-- [ ] choose the photo from camera roll or taking a new picture
+- [x] choose the photo from camera roll or taking a new picture
 - [ ] Pull to refresh

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):